 Then in the recent 5 years it has became an obsession of mine to put feet on her ice.
 Even at the point of my computer wallpaper being an image of the raw beauty of the snow-capped rock.

-All within trying to keep basic safety; since I'm no pro at Glacier Travel.
+All within trying to keep basic safety; since it involves glacier travel.
 Knowing my limits I have however am very safe person.
-When your feet are that close to the earth; in this case Ice.
-Your neurological system is at such a heightened state; I am less likely to take stupid chances.
+When your feet are that close to the earth; in this case ice.
+Your neurological system is at such a heightened state, I am less likely to take stupid chances.

-Saying that I left the Trailhead with a Net Weight of 21 lbs 6 oz on my back.
-This would be everything needed for a 3 1/2 day trip for roughly 50 miles.
-This included lightweight winter gear made of Tyvek, Glacier Travel Rope, 1 Carabiner and Harness.
+Saying that, I left the trailhead with a net weight of 21 pounds on my back.
+This would be everything needed for a three and a half day trip, for roughly 50 miles of trail.
+This included lightweight winter gear made of Tyvek, standard glacier travel rope, 1 carabiner and harness.

 |the 'High Hoh Bridge' roughly 13 mile mark|

 |One of the many Gully's to cross|

 |Rope Ladder to get across a washed out Gully|